aphp/edsnlp/docs/utilities/matchers.md

 - the `RegexMatcher`
 - the `SimstringMatcher`

-However, note that for most use-cases, you should instead use the `eds.matcher` pipeline that wraps these classes to annotate documents.
+However, note that for most use-cases, you should instead use the `eds.matcher` pipe that wraps these classes to annotate documents.

 ## EDSPhraseMatcher